F0lak/dm_open_ref/ref/atom/movable/var/screen_loc.md

-You can use HUD objects in any additional [map controls](/ref/%7Bskin%7D/control/map.md) -m that might appear in game\'s skin file.
+You can use HUD objects in any additional [map controls](/ref/%7Bskin%7D/control/map.md)  that might appear in game\'s skin file.
 If you have a second map named `map2` for instance, then you can use `"map2:1,1"` or something similar as a `screen_loc`.
 If the map control is set to automatically scale to fit its contents, it will try